inference

 Run and deploy ML models via API with simple pricing

-Cloud platform that lets developers run 50,000+ open-source ML models through a simple API without managing GPUs or infrastructure.
-Replicate hosts production-ready models like FLUX, Stable Diffusion, Llama, and Whisper for image, text, audio, and video, with custom model deployment, LoRA support, automatic scaling, version history with rollback, and pay-per-use pricing.
+Cloud platform that lets developers run thousands of open-source and proprietary public ML models through a simple API without managing GPUs or infrastructure.
+Replicate hosts models for image, text, audio, and video, supports Cog-based custom deployments and private models, and now operates as a distinct Cloudflare brand with pay-by-time or input/output pricing depending on the model.

 Production-grade inference with serverless and on-demand GPUs